alexbrjo/Elite8/README.md

 -------------
 - Instructions
   - MOV instructions using M and immed
-- Instead of having the instructions change the program counter, have it increment when the instruction requests an immed value or address
+- Instructions needs to be organized better, there's a lot of redundancy
 - Assembler

 The Interactive Course
 ----------------------
-To solidify what my knowledge of OS, assembly and hardware I'm writing my notes in a way that someone with only higher level programming knowledge could understand it.
+To solidify what my knowledge of OS, assembly and hardware I'm writing my notes in a way that could make sense to someone with higher level programming knowledge could understand it.

 1. Hardware 101
     * Meet the Intel 8080: chart of specs